 Sure, Resistol, Stetson and Bailey all make fine hats, but Shorty will make you one you can truly call your own.
 The ultimate cowboy hat has to be Shorty’s custom-made 100x – the 100x means it’s all genuine beaver fur, and you’ll never need to worry about it in the rain.
 Shorty starts with a blank and uses traditional equipment and a careful hand to block and shape the hat to a customer’s liking.
 The lining and hatband are sewn in by hand.
 Less-expensive beaver blend hats (50x and 20x) are also available.
 Shorty’s can also resize and recondition a hat you already own.

 Mock Brothers has been around since 1941.
 They make saddles on site, which is fun to watch, and the store also carries upper-end production saddle brands including Circle Y, Dan Martin, HR Saddlery and Bob’s Custom Saddles.
 They carry Western gifts, including sculptures, watches and accessories.
-Naturally they have a full compliment of Western clothing, tack and rodeo supplies.
+Naturally, they have a full collection of Western clothing, tack and rodeo supplies.
 And boots, of course.

 Ray Dorwart will tell you that store-bought boots are like canned biscuits – they’re easy to find and will satisfy a customer's immediate needs.
 But a foot is a unique thing, and Dorwart says he’s never seen a boot that truly fit more than one foot.
 Dorwart Custom Cowboy Boots makes only custom boots.
 They’re made to measure, one pair at a time, to each customer’s taste and comfort from top-grade materials.
 Side seams, welts and soles are stitched with hot-waxed linen thread, which Dorwart guarantees against ripping.